Jonathan2251/lbd/source/gpu.rst

 GPU backend compiler is still a little complex than CPU backend.
-(But when considering the effort in frontend compier such as clang, or other toolchain such as linker and gdb/lldb, of course, CPU compiler is much complex than GPU compiler.)
+(But when considering the effort in frontend compier such as clang, or other toolchain such as linker and gdb/lldb, of course, CPU compiler is not easier than GPU compiler.)

 Here is the software stack of 3D graphic system for OpenGL in linux [#mesawiki]_.